charlesreid1/2019-snakemake-byok8s/docs/kubernetes_gcp.md

 # Kubernetes on Google Cloud Platform

-This document will walk you through how to start a kubernetes cluster using Google Cloud Platform (GCP), run the byok8s workflow on the kubernetes cluster, and tear down the cluster.
+This document will walk you through how to start a kubernetes cluster using the Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP), run the byok8s Snakemake workflow on the GKE kubernetes cluster, and tear down the cluster when the workflow is complete.

 ## Setup

 Before you can create a kubernetes cluster on Google Cloud, you need a Google Cloud account and a Google Cloud project.
+You can sign up for a Google Cloud account [here](https://cloud.google.com/).
 You can create a new project from the [Google Cloud Console](https://console.cloud.google.com/).
+New accounts start with 300 free hours specifically to let you test drive features like GKE!
+Cool!

 Once you have your account and your project, you can install the `gcloud` Google Cloud SDK command line utility